-You can file your complaint by bringing it into the appropriate district court's divisional office with summons(es) and paying the \$402.00 filing fee.
-You can also mail your complaint with summons(es) and a \$402.00 check or money order to the appropriate district court's divisional office.
+You can file your complaint by bringing it into the appropriate district court's divisional office with summons(es) and paying the \$405.00 filing fee.
+You can also mail your complaint with summons(es) and a \$405.00 check or money order to the appropriate district court's divisional office (see complaint form on page number 15).